Medicare does not pay for oral care, including dental implants.

 Tax savings under IRS rules are another way seniors can reduce dental implant costs.
 Retired seniors with high incomes will save the most on a full-mouth replacement.

-Dental implants are tax deductible.
+You can claim dental implants as a tax deduction.
 Only seniors who itemize and have high medical costs will see sizeable savings.
 You can deduct medical expenses over 7.5% of your AGI to reduce your taxes.

 Medicare Deductible